ghTracking/ghtracking.github.io/LectureNotes.md

 ## 4. Deforming the Earth (more to add)<a name="4"></a>
 [Back to top](#top)

-* *What is the relationship for diffusion creep?
-Who provided evidence for this?*
+* Crust/mantle in terminology - compositional
+* Lithosphere/asthenosphere in terminology - mechanical
+* Gobi-Altay Fault offset (1957) - 3.5m
+* San Andreas Fault offset (1857) - 8.5m
+* At low stress and high homologous temperature, diffusion creep occurs.
+This may be Nabarro-Herring or Coble.  $\dot{ε} = Aσ<sup>n</sup>$
      * *What power law does dislocation creep follow?
 Who provided evidence for this?*
 * *How do we predict the viscosity of the asthenosphere?*

 ## 5. Gravity, Isostasy and Paleomagnetism(more to add) <a name="5"></a>